eConsent is rapidly becoming the new consent standard for trials

 Are you considering eConsent for your clinical trials?

-We can help you get started with your eConsent analysis, vendor analysis, business case, or pilot to evaluate whether eConsent would be the optimal solution for your trials.
+We can assist in initiating your eConsent analysis, vendor analysis, business case, or pilot to evaluate if eConsent is the optimal solution for your trials.
 A thorough analysis of the business needs is essential to avoid unnecessary costs and changes.

 We can assist you by combining a proven Life Science specific project methodology with a best-in-class knowledge of the trial execution area.